The University of Kent, Canterbury, Kent, CT2 7NZ, T +44 (0)1227 764000

 - ‘Raising a Giving Nation’.

 I began my career as a fundraiser for a youth homelessness charity, the Cardinal Hume Centre and spent a decade working in a variety of fundraising, research and charity management roles, most recently as Deputy Director at the Institute for Philanthropy.
-I co-founded the Centre for Philanthropy, Humanitarianism and Social Justice in 2008.
+I co-founded the Centre for Philanthropy in 2008.

 I completed my PhD in Sociology at the University of Kent, my MSc in Voluntary Sector Organisation at the London School of Economics, my Certificate in Fundraising Management at the Open University and my MA in Social Anthropology at the University of St. Andrews.